-In this Absolver Beginners Guide, we will help you understand the basic mechanics of the game Absolver.
+In this Absolver Beginners Tips Guide, we will help you understand the basic mechanics of the game Absolver.
 Absolver is multiplayer combat game and your mission is to become the best and be selected as the Absolver.
-We have tips and tricks for you in this Absolver Beginners Guide so you can easily understand what the game is about!

-Our Absolver Beginners Guide contains detailed information about different combat styles, weapons, armor and learning new moves in combat.
-With the help of this Absolver Guide, you will be owning the competition in not time.
+Our Absolver Guide contains detailed information about different combat styles, weapons, armor and learning new moves in combat.
+With the help of this, you will be owning the competition in not time.

 For more help on Absolver, you can check out our Errors, Crashes, and Workarounds Guide.

-Absolver Beginners Guide details everything you need to know about playing the game Absolver.
+Our Absolver guide details everything you need to know about playing the game

 If you want to learn new moves, the process is very simple.
 All you need to do is go and fight people.
 During the combat, when your opponent lands a move or attack on you, if you block, parry or absorb the attack, you will start learning that move.
 Block, absorb or parry it enough times and you will learn the new move.